 - If you use a high training frequency (ie if you train your muscle groups three times a week or more) it is better not to train too much to muscle failure because of the longer recovery that is required;

-- Although research hasn’t clearly established it, failure training is probably best done with isolation exercises (for example, side raises) and not with compound exercises (like deadlifts).
-The latter is due to the great central fatigue that failure training causes with such exercises, as well as the risk of injury.
+- Although research has not yet clearly established it, failure training is probably best used only for isolating exercises (for example, side raises) and not for compound exercises (such as deadlifts).
+The latter is because of the great central fatigue that failure training causes in such exercises, as well as because of the injury risk.